kogakure/website-gatsby-stefanimhoff.de/content/sketchnotes/the-art-of-enough/index.md

 <div>

-Sketchnote for the article [The Art of Enough](https://experiencelife.com/article/the-art-of-enough/), about consumption, spending mindful and buying quality.
+Sketchnote for the article [The Art of Enough](https://experiencelife.com/article/the-art-of-enough/), about consumption, spending mindful, and buying quality.

 </div>